quanglochuynh/tiptap-essential/package/README.md

 Open the index.css file and copy the content to your own CSS file.
 Feel free to customize the CSS.

 #### 2. Use the components

+Conponents:

+- MenuBar: the menu bar that contains the menu buttons
+- ContentEditor: the rich-text editor
+- useTipTap: the hook to use the editor functionalities:
+  - editor: the tiptap editor object
+  - menuActions, isActive and toggles: the values to be displayed on the menu bar

+The onChange function is called every time the user changes the content of the editor.
+It takes a parameter which is the HTML content of the editor.

 ```js
 const App = () => {